namanratra/Credit-Ratings-Importance-of-Macro-Level-Fundamental-Data/README.md

 All the related files in the folder are divided into:

-I.	Documentation and description files
+I.	Documentation and description files:

 a.
 Detailed description of weather dataset.